-% of total voting rights held by the Board of Directors 0,02% 70 of total (oung rights here by the board of birectors 0,0270
+% of total voting rights held by the Board of Directors

 Complete the following tables on company directors holding voting rights through company shares.

 A.4 Indicate, as applicable, any family, commercial, contractual or corporate relationships between owners of significant shareholdings, insofar as these are known by the company, unless they are insignificant or arise from ordinary trading or exchange activities.